QuickFastly/Nova-Regna/Characters/RD&PZ/Azenor Connaway.md

 ---
 tags: PZ, RD
+share: true
 ---
 > [!bug] Issue
 > This page is a stub, here as a reminder for later.
+Part of a project that is on hold.

 Mother of [[Suruko Zukeran]].
-Involuntary Raidenification.
+Experienced involuntary Raidenification.

 -----
 > [!cite] Author info